• Skip to primary navigation

 Chase Bank Logo

 JP Morgan Chase is the biggest bank in the United States.
-Chase bank offers financing for auto loans from dealers in their approved network, and Tesla is one of those.
+Chase Bank offers financing for auto loans from dealers in their approved network, and Tesla is one of those.

 Chase Bank’s Tesla financing rates start around 3.49% for those with excellent credit.
-This rate is higher than some other banks on this list, but Chase Bank doesn’t require a down payment.
+This rate is higher than other banks on this list, but Chase Bank doesn’t require a down payment.

 If you want to buy a car with a minimal down payment or none at all, some lenders won’t approve the loan.
 You may be able to get financing through Chase Bank without a down payment and pay a little more for the loan over time.

-If you have an account with Chase bank before applying for a loan, you may qualify for a rate closer to the 2.49% rate Tesla offers directly.
+If you have an account with Chase Bank before applying for a loan, you may qualify for a rate closer to the 2.49% rate Tesla offers directly.

 See Related: Tips for Buying a Used Tesla